 The blocks and streets off the main roads - like where most residential areas are, including our apartment complex - don't even have stop signs.
 FOR REALS.
 It's like a game of chicken every time there is a four way intersection.
 People just honk and go.
 It's absolutely stunning to me that we have yet to be in or even witness an accident here.
 I've grown closer to Jesus since we've been on this adventure in Kuwait, and one of the main reasons is I've spent nearly every taxi ride praying.

 Oh!
 And!
 AND!
 There are zero seat belt laws.
 Zip zero zilch.
 All the time you see babies on someone's lap in the passenger seat.
 And everyone and their mother is either talking on their cell phone or texting while driving.
 Many of the cabs we've taken do not even have seat belt options in the back.
 The seat belts have literally been removed from the vehicle.
 Sweet Mercy, that's hard on a Momma's anxiety level.
 I always sit in the back with my babies and have my arm ready to toss across them should we stop short.
-Gah
+Gah.

 I do have two particular cab drivers I'll call if I/we need to go longer distances.
 I trust them both because they are safe and reliable, and their cabs have full sets of seatbelts.